Presidency University, Kolkata: Governance

-Like every state university in West Bengal, Presidency University is headed by the Chancellor.
-The Governor of West Bengal is the Chancellor of every state university.
-La.
-Ganesan is presently incumbent in this post.

-The Vice-chancellor is the academic and administrative head of the institution.
-The post of the Vice-chancellor replaced that of the Principal after Presidency College received University status.
-Professor Anuradha Lohia is the first permanent vice-chancellor of the institution.
+Like every state university in West Bengal, Presidency University is headed by the chancellor, who is the Governor of West Bengal.
+The vice-chancellor is the academic and administrative head of the institution.
+The post of the vice-chancellor replaced that of the principal after Presidency College received university status.
+Professor Anuradha Lohia was the first permanent vice-chancellor of the institution.
 The current Registrar of the university is Dr. Debajyoti Konar.